 *Based on 50 new users per year

 The productivity gains from single sign-on are major but often overlooked.
 If each user saves just 5 minutes daily not juggling multiple passwords, that’s 20 hours per year per user.
-For 100 users at an average hourly cost of £30, that’s £60,000 in recovered productivity annually.
+For 100 users at an average hourly cost of GBP 30, that’s GBP 60,000 in recovered productivity annually.

 The cloud integration options provide even more scalability.
 Can’t afford multiple geographic DCs?
 Azure AD can provide disaster recovery and geographic distribution without the capital expenditure.
 It’s OpEx instead of CapEx, which makes the CFO happy.

 So where’s Active Directory heading?
-Despite predictions of its demise with every new technology wave, AD continues to evolve and remain relevant.
+Despite predictions of its demise with every new technology wave, AD keeps evolving and staying relevant.
 The future isn’t about replacing AD but enhancing and extending it.

 Zero Trust security models are reshaping how we think about network security, and AD is adapting.
 Instead of trusting everything inside the network perimeter, Zero Trust assumes breach and verifies everything.
-Azure AD’s Conditional Access policies are a step in this direction, making authentication decisions based on user, device, location, and behaviour.
+Azure AD’s Conditional Access policies move in this direction, making authentication decisions based on user, device, location, and behaviour.

 The integration between on-premises AD and cloud services will only deepen.
-Microsoft’s vision is clearly hybrid, allowing organisations to maintain on-premises infrastructure during leveraging cloud capabilities.
-This isn’t just about Microsoft services either – the entire industry is moving toward identity as the new perimeter.
+Microsoft’s vision is clearly hybrid, letting organisations keep on-premises infrastructure while using cloud capabilities.
+This isn’t just about Microsoft services either.
+The whole industry is moving toward identity as the new perimeter.

 Looking Ahead: The next five years will likely see AD become more intelligent, more automated, and ironically, less visible to end users.
 The best technology is the kind you don’t notice, and AD is moving in that direction.